Did The Hartford deny your ERISA long-term disability claim?

 This isn’t just me saying it, this is a federal judge.
 If you don’t want to face a loaded deck, you need to start looking for an attorney.

 The best time to consult a long term disability lawyer is right away.

-Ideally, you want a lawyer filing the notice of your disability and drafting the initial disability claim application.
-A lawyer can help you identify the areas where The Hartford is likely to object to your disability claim.
-The Hartford will nitpick through your medical records and find statements like, “she is doing well” and take those statements out of context.
-Addressing some of those statements is essential for winning your claim early.
-Your lawyer should prepare to preemptively address these problems.
+Ideally, having a lawyer file the notice of your disability and draft the initial disability claim application is crucial.
+A lawyer can help identify potential areas where The Hartford may object to your claim, such as nitpicking through your medical records to find statements taken out of context.
+Addressing these potential issues early on is essential to increase your chances of winning the claim.

 The second best time to consult a long term disability lawyer is after your claim has been denied.

-Your lawyer should also be able to get additional evidence to submit in support of your claim.
-Often, The Hartford will deny your claim for lack of objective evidence.
-Your lawyer should know the types of tests, exams, or images that would provide the necessary objective evidence to prevail and work with your healthcare providers to get that information.
-Then, your lawyer should present that information in a compelling way to the insurance company.
+Your lawyer can also obtain additional evidence to support your claim, especially if The Hartford denied your claim due to a lack of objective evidence.
+Your lawyer should be familiar with the appropriate tests, exams, or images that would provide the necessary objective evidence and work with your healthcare providers to obtain this information.
+Your lawyer can then present this evidence in a compelling manner to the insurance company.